 - A Resource Bank with essential tools and practical guidance on the impacts of COVID-19 on the inclusion of affected people.
-Thematic areas include addressing stigmatization and discrimination, ensuring psychosocial and mental health, and providing access to social services in the context of the COVID-19 pandemic. - A Programme Document that includes a section on gender, equity and sustainability considerations for use during the programme-design process.
-In many countries, race is a relevant equity consideration. - Identity markers, overlaid by ethnicity, race, migrant status, minority language, religious or class/caste group, as a means to identify the critical intersecting factors that define each person's experience of a crisis and the response, as opposed to responding to each factor separately. - Social power analysis, where race and ethnicity is part of a broader intersectional approach. - Using disaggregation categories to measure equitable progress during programme implementation is under discussion; categories could include sex, disability, race and displacement status (returnee/migrant/refugee/internally displaced person/non-displaced).
+Thematic areas include addressing stigmatization and discrimination, ensuring psychosocial and mental health, and providing access to social services in the context of the COVID-19 pandemic. - A Programme Document that includes a section on gender, equity and sustainability considerations for use during the programme design process.
+In many countries, race is a relevant equity consideration. - Identity markers, overlaid by ethnicity, race, migrant status, minority language, religious or class/caste group, as a means to identify the critical intersecting factors that define each person's experience of a crisis and the response, as opposed to responding to each factor separately. - Training package, good practices, case studies and regular advocacy - Social power analysis, where race and ethnicity is part of a broader intersectional approach. - Using disaggregation categories to measure equitable progress during programme implementation is under discussion; categories could include sex, disability, race and displacement status (returnee/migrant/refugee/internally displaced person/non-displaced).